irungentoo/toxcore/INSTALL.md

 You must install yasm before installing libvpx, otherwise libvpx will fail to make correctly.

-pkg-config is important for enabling a/v support in tox core, failure to install pkg-config will prevent tox core form finding the required libopus/libvpx libraries.
+pkg-config is important for enabling a/v support in tox core, failure to install pkg-config will prevent tox core form finding the required libopus/libvpx libraries. (pkg-config may not configure properly, if you get an error about GLIB, run configure with the following parameter, --with-internal-glib).

 Uncompress and install them all.
 Make sure to follow the README as the instructions change, but they all follow the same pattern below: